-Mexican Grilled Corn: Sweet corn on the cob has been grilled to perfection and then tossed in a cilantro lime butter and crumbled queso fresco–for a homemade version of Mexican street corn that is irresistible!
+This Grilled Corn is absolutely IRRESISTIBLE!
+Sweet corn on the cob has been grilled to perfection and then tossed in a cilantro lime butter and crumbled queso fresco–for a homemade version of Mexican street corn.

 One of the things I love most about summertime is firing up the grill.
-Not only does grilling keep the heat out of the kitchen, it also brings smokiness and sweetness to dishes like BBQ Chicken Burgers, Grilled Berry Crisp and of course corn on the cob.
+Not only does grilling keep the heat out of the kitchen, it also brings smokiness and sweetness to dishes like BBQ Chicken Burgers, Grilled Jalapeno Poppers and of course corn on the cob.

 How to Grill Corn on the Cob